google-research/nisaba/nisaba/scripts/natural_translit/README.md

 Natural transliteration can be non-standardized and highly variable.
 For example when transliterating Brahmic scripts to Latin, the vowel length of the long `ī` in the source script can be represented by 'ii' which repeats the short form, or using an English-like spelling such as 'ee'.
 The vowel length can also be completely dropped, using the short form 'i'.

 In addition, natural transliteration can revert to the spelling of loanwords in the language of origin, even though their nativization is based on the pronunciation rather than the spelling in the original script.
-For example, the English words 'here' and 'hear' can be transliterated in Devanagari as `hi.ara` or `hiyara`.
+For example, the English words 'here' and 'hear' are transliterated as the same Devanagari string `hi.ara` (alternatively `hiyara`).
 When transliterating these Devanagari strings back to Latin, usually the English spelling of the intended word is used.

 Moreover, there can be regional conventions.
 For example in Bengali or Hindi native words, 'th' almost exclusively represents the aspirated letters `tʰ` or `ṭʰ`, whereas in Malayalam and Tamil it can be used to distinguish letter `t` from letter `ṯ`.